 Catch-ups with your Director of Student Education to ensure you are achieving your goals and receiving the right support.

-One-to-ones with a Student Engagement Coordinator, who will provide support and training.
+One-to-ones with your Academic Engagement Manager, who will provide support and training.

 Qualities you should have:

 Passionate about your School and keen to be involved in its development.